-One of the reasons for increased downtime during equipment or fleet maintenance is that parts are not in stock or available at the appropriate site.
+One of the reasons for increased equipment downtime is a lack of parts in stock or available at the appropriate site.
 Maintenance software can manage the parts inventory system to ensure that replacement parts are available for scheduled maintenance tasks.
 Furthermore, effective inventory management ensures that there are no duplicate purchases or excess parts.

 5. Build Effective Safety Programs

 CMMS software capabilities enable your organization to more easily comply with regulatory requirements and increase worker safety.
 Through the standardization of procedures and processes, you can build an effective safety program with your CMMS.
 This can help reduce the risk of injury, cut costs, and ensure regulatory compliance.

 One of the greatest benefits of maintenance software is the ability to pull data from the software and generate predefined or custom reports, graphs and dashboards.
 Any data point tracked in CMMS software can be viewed, allowing management to make decisions that are based on current, in-depth data.

 Since maintenance technicians record the completion of tasks in the CMMS software, a history of the maintenance tasks performed on each asset is available for review.
 This can inform future purchases and assist in the identification of assets that may be nearing the end of their useful life.
 Furthermore, if you track maintenance activities in a CMMS, when employees leave, the knowledge does not leave along with them and can quickly be used to bring new workers up to speed.

 With a CMMS, you can reduce the amount of time you spend re-entering instructions on work orders because information is captured automatically.
 This minimizes manual entry.
 You can also sit down with your best maintenance technicians and put together instructions on how to best complete jobs so that all new employees can benefit from that knowledge and follow best practices.

 9. Track Costs